olovmelander/quadra/CONTRIBUTING.md

 When finished, add a new markdown file in the [optimization-reports](optimization-reports/) folder.

-**Important guidelines:**

 - Each optimization must have its own new report file so previous work is not overwritten.
 - Always use the [optimization-reports/template.md](optimization-reports/template.md) file as the base structure for your report.
-- Use the following naming convention:
+- Use a clear, descriptive filename that indicates what was optimized.
+Examples:
-  - `optimization-YYYY-MM-DD.md` (e.g., `optimization-2025-10-02.md`)
+  - `rainy-window-optimization.md`
-  - If multiple optimizations are done on the same day, add a suffix:
-    - `optimization-YYYY-MM-DD-1.md`
+  - `particle-buffer-optimization.md`
-    - `optimization-YYYY-MM-DD-2.md`
+  - `wolfhour-canvas-caching.md`

 Each report should summarize: